pingcap/blog/how-we-build-tidb.md

 ![TiKV architecture](https://download.pingcap.com/images/blog/how-we-build-tidb-3.png)

-About TiKV architecture: Let&#39;s take a look from the bottom.
+About TiKV architecture: Let's take a look from the bottom.

 - The bottom layer, RocksDB.
-- The next layer, Raft KV, it&#39;s a distributed layer.
+- The next layer, Raft KV, it's a distributed layer.
 - MVCC, Multiversion concurrency control.
 I believe many of you are pretty familiar with MVCC.
 TiKV is a multi-versioned database.
 MVCC enables us to support lock-free reads and ACID transactions.
-- Transaction: The transaction model is inspired by Google&#39;s Percolator.
-It&#39;s mainly a two-phase commit protocol with some practical optimizations.
+- Transaction: The transaction model is inspired by Google's Percolator.
+It's mainly a two-phase commit protocol with some practical optimizations.
 This model relies on a timestamp allocator to assign monotone increasing timestamp for each transaction, so the conflicts can be detected.
 I will cover the details later.
-- KV API: it&#39;s a set of programming interfaces and allows developers to put or get data.
+- KV API: it's a set of programming interfaces and allows developers to put or get data.
 - Placement Driver: Placement driver is a very important part, and it helps to achieve geo-replication, horizontal scalability and consistent distributed transactions.
-It&#39;s kind-of the brain of the cluster.
+It's kind-of the brain of the cluster.

 ![TiDB architecture](https://download.pingcap.com/images/blog/how-we-build-tidb-4.png)